What are SMA Connectors?

 Meet the Connector: SMA coaxial RF connectors

-SMA (Sub-Miniature version A) coaxial RF connectors are single-line, threaded coupling connectors, available worldwide in many versions including termination options, different levels of environmental sealing, and electrical performance.
+SMA (Sub-Miniature version A) coaxial RF connectors are single-line, threaded circular connectors with a minimal, single-pin interface.
+They are available in many versions, including a variety of termination options, environmental sealing types, and electrical performance levels.

 The connector has a characteristic 50 Ω impedance and was originally designed for use from DC (0 Hz) to 12 GHz.
 This has, however, been extended over time and variants designed to work at 18 GHz and 26.5 GHz are now available.